GoogleCloudPlatform/ai-on-gke/best-practices/ml-platform/examples/platform/sandbox/README.md

   echo "export MLP_TYPE_BASE_DIR=${MLP_TYPE_BASE_DIR}" >> ${HOME}/.bashrc
   ```

-### GitHub Configuration
+## GitHub Configuration

 - Create a [Personal Access Token][personal-access-token] in [GitHub][github]:

   Note: It is recommended to use a [machine user account][machine-user-account] for this but you can use a personal user account just to try this reference architecture.
+Ensure that your organization allows access via the access token type you select.

   **Fine-grained personal access token**